A8N0RMAL/UML-Diagrams/README.md

 ![9](https://github.com/A8N0RMAL/UML-Diagrams/assets/119806250/23a121c3-5a97-4b36-9320-66b818a14d45)

 ---
-- activity final note it terminates all flows in an activity.
+- activity final node: it terminates all flows in an activity.
 ![10](https://github.com/A8N0RMAL/UML-Diagrams/assets/119806250/7e3dd2ff-77f5-4000-8c55-0728213db649)

 ---
-- swim lane a way to group activities performed by the same actor on an activity diagram or simply group them in a single thread.
+- swim lane: a way to group activities performed by the same actor on an activity diagram or simply group them in a single thread.
 ![11](https://github.com/A8N0RMAL/UML-Diagrams/assets/119806250/6192f867-d2d5-402c-9619-9455cabdd5e8)

 ---
 - the following steps of the activity diagram describe the workflow for creating a document in a text editor.
 ![12](https://github.com/A8N0RMAL/UML-Diagrams/assets/119806250/4b3cbda9-ffa7-4817-af00-93203ae4aae9)

 ---